arlolra/otr/readme.md

 indicating a willingness to speak OTR.
 If the recipient in turn has set the policy `WHITESPACE_START_AKE`, the AKE will be initiated.

-**Socialist Millionaire Protocol

-At any time after establishing encryption, either party can initiate SMP to detect impersonation or man-in-the-middle attacks.
-A shared secret, exchanged through an out-of-band channel prior to starting the conversation, is required.

-    var secret = "cryptocat?"
-    buddyList.userA.smpInit(secret)

-If the protocol successfully runs to completion,

-    buddyList.userA.trust === true

 ---

 ###Policies